Healthy Homes Assessment Longlands

 Draught Stopping Longlands

-Draughts can lead to lower temperatures in houses.
-A cold home costs more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts may lead to low temperatures inside houses.
+A draughty home is more expensive to heat, which results in wasting energy and incurring higher costs.

-If you can feel external air flowing in or a clear draught from a crack or a gap that is, it is most likely a gap or crack that requirements sealing in some way.
-Large cracks and gaps should be sealed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit within your house require sealing.
-For example, if an open fireplace isn’t being used, it may cause draughts and should be sealed from.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as much as imaginable.
+If you are able to feel external air flowing in or a clear draught from a hole or gap, then it is most likely a gap or hole which requirements sealing in any way.
+Large cracks and gaps should be permanently stopped.
+Any gaps greater than 3mm that allow air to enter or exit within the home need sealing.
+For example, if the open fireplace isn’t being used, it can cause draughts and should be sealed off.
+Property managers and landlords are responsible for ensuring such draughts are eliminated in the maximum extent imaginable.

-There is no need to block up intentional holes or gaps which are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow for the movement of the building as the household heats and cools, in order to let them be closed and opened instead of than being stuck.
-We will check every window and door during our Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for the movement of the structure as the home heats and cools, so that they can still be opened and closed rather instead of being stuck.
+We will examine all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections